 Mr. Bewly speaks of a dose of it that he took affecting the head (with vertigo I suppose), and proving a pretty strong diuretic.
 But such consequences have not been observed by all those persons of whom I have had an opportunity of inquiring.
-The person before referred to, informed me, that though it kept the body gently open, it had no effect in increasing the quantity of urine.
+The person before referred to, informed me, that though it kept the the body gently open, it had no effect in increasing the quantity of urine.
 Mr. Bewly's dose was indeed large, he having taken, at one dose, such a quantity of the alkaline solution as contained 24 ounces by measure of Fixible Air, whereas the quantity of air taken at a time in a dose of the solution above directed, is not calculated to exceed 15 ounces; but this was repeated three times a day, and no such effect observed.
 With respect to the diuretic quality, it is well known that the expectation of such an effect from any thing we take, will often prove a very powerful means of producing it.

-Should it prove cold or flatulent to the stomach, a small portion of spirits, as rum or brandy, or any of the other spirituous waters or tinctures, may be used without any diminution of its good effects.
-A teasspoonful of rum is mentioned to be taken with each dose of the solution, in one of the cases subjoined; and I have myself directed a small quantity of tincture of cardamoms and of compound spirit of lavender, with with evident advantage.
-Mr. Colborne has found hot milk, in the proportion of about one fourth to that of the alkaline folution, to be a very grateful addition, especially in cold weather, and what tended much to reconcile it to the stomach, and this without impairing its good qualities.
+Should it prove cold or flatulent to the stomach, as I have myself known it to do, though I believe that rarely happens, a small portion of spirits, as rum or brandy , or any of the other spirituous waters or tinctures, may be used without any diminution of its good effects.
+A tea-spoonful of rum is mentioned to be taken with each dose of the solution, in one of the cases subjoined; and I have myself directed a small quantity of tincture of cardamoms and of compound spirit of lavender, with with evident advantage.
+Mr. Colborne has found hot milk, in the proportion of about one fourth to that of the alkaline folution, to be a very grateful addition, especially in cold weather, and what tended much to reconcile it to the stomach, and this without impairing in the least its good qualities.

-^{} See Dr. Cooper's Case.
+^{} See Dr. Cooper's Cafe.